BedwarsRel/BedwarsRel/README.md

 * World reset + editable while plugin is activated
 * Many commands for game setup

+### Ideas / Suggestions

+If you got ideas or suggestions, please tell me!
+If you want to contact me, you can easily send a private message on SpigotMC: <http://www.spigotmc.org/members/yannici.53926/>

 ## TODO's

 * Game Countdown (Max length of game)